Highlights of Laos

 Upon arrival, make your way to your hotel, centrally located in Luang Prabang.
 You will be able to check-in from 2pm.
 The rest of the day will be at your leisure.
 To kick start your Laos tour, a dinner will be arranged in the evening at a traditional Laotian restaurant.
 Overnight in Luang Prabang.

-Day 2 – Slow boat to Pak Ou Cave and Kuang si falls
+Day 2 – Luang Prabang / Pak Ou Cave / Kuang Si Waterfalls (B, L)

-At 5:15am, you will be picked up by a tour guide for the Morning Alms Giving experience trip.
-Rise early to the sound of the temple gong and then join your guide for a walk through the quiet streets.
-Watch the daily procession of three hundred young monks walk silently by, collecting sticky rice and other foods in their bronze bowls.
-The ritual is linked to a Buddhist tradition in which monks beg for their daily food as a way to demonstrate humility.
-Alms Giving is an important religious act in Buddhism and it must be carried out respectfully by locals and tourists alike.
-If you would like to be involved in the offering of food, your guide will be more than happy to show you the best way to interact with monks.
-After this wonderful experience you will be transferred back to your hotel accommodation for your breakfast at 7:00 am.
-After breakfast, you will be picked up at your hotel and drive 306km uphill a mountain surrounded by wonderful natural scenery to Xieng Khouang, which was devastated by American bombing between 1964 and 1973.
-Upon arrival, we transfer out to visit the Plain of Jars site1-2, an impressive archaeological site where hundreds of large stone jars are scattered all over the plateau.
-If time permits, we see the old capital of Muang Khoun and the nearby villages, home to the Hmong hill tribe people.
-They have an interesting local culture and a colourful history.
+This morning you will be getting up very early to go and watch something very special; the morning alms giving ceremony.
+Walk through the quiet streets and watch as a procession of 300 young monks walk silently by, collecting sticky rice and other food in their bowls.
+The ritual is linked to a Buddhist tradition in which monks beg for their daily food as a way of demonstrating humility.
+Almsgiving is an important religious act in Buddhism and it must be carried out respectfully by locals and tourists alike.
+If you would like to be involved in the offering of food, your guide will be more than happy to show you the best way to interact with the monks.
+Afterwards, we’ll head back to the hotel for breakfast and check-out.
+We will then drive 300km uphill, surrounded by beautiful scenery until we reach Xieng Khouang, an area devasted by American bombing during the Vietnam War.
+Upon arrival, we will visit the Plain of Jars, an impressive archaeological site where hundreds of large stone jars are scattered all over the plateau.
+If time permits, we will see the old capital of Muang Khoun and the nearby villages that are home to the H’mong hill tribes.
+Overnight in Xieng Khouang.

-Day 5 – Xieng Khuang – Vang Vieng – Visit Tham Jang cave
+Day 5 – Xieng Khouang / Vang Vieng / Tham Jang Cave (B)

 Day 8 – Depart Vientiane